tonyg0988/face-recognition-with-gui/README.md

 # Face Recognition

+#Fetched some face_recognition module documentation and its usage.
+#Read usage.txt for my Program related usage.

 _You can also read a translated version of this file [in Chinese 简体中文版](https://github.com/ageitgey/face_recognition/blob/master/README_Simplified_Chinese.md) or [in Korean 한국어](https://github.com/ageitgey/face_recognition/blob/master/README_Korean.md)._

 Recognize and manipulate faces from Python or from the command line with